Jean-MarcHarvengt/MCUME/README.md

   - "st"  => for AtariST, put your floppis ".st" files here
   - "pc"  => for 8086, put your HDD image ".img"
   - "vectrex"  => for Vectrex, put your ".gam" files here
+  - "pce"  => for PC Engine, put your ".pce" files here
 - insert the card into the SD slot

 # Compilation/flashing (Teensy)